 What We Do

-As for the music itself, we pick tunes that have the right sort of lively bounce to get you up and dancing, and choose the right music and speed to suit each dance perfectly and tell your feet where to go.
-We play mostly traditional English tunes that have evolved over the years to be perfect for this type of dancing.
+For the music, we pick tunes that have the right sort of lively bounce to get you up and dancing, and choose the right music and speed to suit each dance perfectly and tell your feet where to go.
+We play mostly traditional English tunes that have evolved over the years to be perfect for this type of dancing.We work with several callers on a regular basis, and will provide one as part of the package or work with the caller of your choice.

 We play for birthdays, anniversaries, weddings, fundraisers, office and club parties, public ceilidhs - any excuse to have a good time, in fact.
 The pictures on this page were taken from an Amnesty International ceilidh where we played in 2005.

-All you need to provide is a 13 amp power point, a space for the band and caller, and a room full of people ready not to take themselves too seriously for an hour or three.
-Some liquid refreshment isn't a bad idea too!
+- Some liquid refreshment isn't a bad idea too!
 You'll probably want to organise a break in the evening, and maybe serve food - but that's all up to you.

 Photos from